bbauska/JS-beginners-JS/README.md

 }
 ```

-Back to the browser, now you can go to the next and previous steps with the buttons.
+<p>Back to the browser, now you can go to the next and previous steps with the buttons.
 The last thing we need to do is to style these buttons.
-Right now they look pretty bad:
+Right now they look pretty bad:</p>

 ```
 .f-right {